JCSDA/crtm/README.md

 Configuration
 -------------
 By default, the "`fix/`" directory is not provided in the CRTM.
-It is obtainable by running the Get_CRTM_Binary_Data.sh script.
+It is obtainable by running the Get_CRTM_Binary_Files.sh script.

 At the top level (`crtm/`), the `configuration` directory contains the various compiler-specific configuration files.
 <pre>